west-berkshire-council/goss-icm-forms/README.md

 goss-icm-forms
 ==============
-Forms for use with Goss Interactive's Intelligent Content Management application, in XML format.
+Forms for use with Goss Interactive's Intelligent Content Management (iCM) application, in XML format.

 Forms in this branch are for use with Version 10 of iCM.